markblundeberg/bitcoincash.org/spec/2019-11-15-schnorrmultisig.md

 OP_CHECKMULTISIG and OP_CHECKMULTISIGVERIFY will be upgraded to accept Schnorr signatures in a way that is compatible with batch verification.

+*note: this document assumes knowledge of [the prior Schnorr signature upgrade](2019-05-15-schnorr.md).*

 # Motivation

-In the last upgrade, we added Schnorr support to OP_CHECKSIG and OP_CHECKDATASIG, but not OP_CHECKMULTISIG.
+In [the last upgrade](2019-05-15-upgrade.md), we added Schnorr support to OP_CHECKSIG and OP_CHECKDATASIG, but not OP_CHECKMULTISIG.

 Although we could have added support to OP_CHECKMULTISIG as well (which would have been overall simpler), this would conflict with the desire to do batch verification in future: Currently with OP_CHECKMULTISIG validation, you need to sometimes check a signature against multiple public keys in order to find a possible match.
 In Schnorr batch verification however, it is required to know ahead of time, which signatures are supposed to match with which public keys.
 Without a clear path forward on how to resolve this, we postponed the issue and simply prevented Schnorr signatures from being used in OP_CHECKMULTISIG.